Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Ukraine is an emerging free market economy, with many of the components of a major European economy including a well educated and well trained workforce, a solid industrial base, and rich farmlands.

-Despite its low past economic growth and growing trade deficit, Ukraine’s economy has several bright spots, most notably agriculture, which generated approximately 9% of GDP in 2019.
-Last year Ukraine harvested 70 million tons and exported 50.4 million tons of grain, which was the country’s record high.
+Despite its slow past economic growth and expanding trade deficit, Ukraine’s economy has several bright spots, most notably agriculture, which generated approximately 9.3% of GDP in 2020.
+Ukraine plans to harvest about 76 million tons of grain in 2021, up from 65 million tons in 2020.
 Ukraine ranks among the world’s top producers of grain crops including wheat, corn, and barley.
-Barring weather issues, 2020 harvests will likely set new records, and agriculture will continue to support the economy.
 Stable agricultural growth presents significant opportunities for U.S. exporters of agricultural machinery, as well as other inputs like seeds and fertilizers.